StefanZoerner/streamdeck-squeezebox/README.md

 * Show current album art
 * Configuration of streamdeck keys to control specific players

+## How to use

-## Requirements
+### Requirements
 * Logitech Media Server (LMS) available via local network
-* CLI configured (this is active by default, the standard port is 9090, you can change this in the configuration)
+* CLI configured on LMS (this is active by default, the standard port is 9090, you can change this in the plugin configuration)

+Theoretically, the plugin should work with STeamdeck both on Mac OS and Windows.
+However, I do not have a Windows 10 machine to test it.
+Feedback is therefore welcome.

+### Installation

+TODO

+### Configuration

+The configuration is done via the corresponding action.
+Simply drag one into a profile.
+In the property inspector for the action can be set:

+* Hostname of your LMS (name or IP address)
+* CLI Port of the LMS (default is 9090)
+* HTTP Port of the LMS (default is 9000)

+The settings can be tested in the UI with a button.
+Later on, pressing the action key on the streamdeck also triggers the test and displays the result directly on the device.

+If the connection works you can configure a default player.
+This makes it easier to configure individual actions later.

+* Default Player

+The settings are saved globally for all actions.
+In particular, the plugin does not support multiple LMS (yet).

+### Other Actions

+TODO

+#### Play Toggle

+#### Album Art

+#### Volume Control

+#### Skip title

+## Implementation details

+The plugin is written in Go and uses the [StreamDeck Plugin API bindings for Go](https://github.com/samwho/streamdeck) by Sam Who.
+Due to a missing feature for global settings, I use a copy in the vendoring directory.